ofallzei/TABS-Arena/README.md

 Allows you to buy a faction that you desire for the price of 235 gold.

-Price scaling is 15 less gold for each faction you own.
+Price scaling to buy again is 15 less gold for each faction you own.

 -Single Troop Move